amghannam/Bounded-Post-Correspondence-Solver/README.md

 ## How to Run

-To run the program, execute the following command:
+To run the program, export it to a JAR and then execute the following command in the directory where the ```.jar``` file resides:

 ````
-java -jar Runner.jar
+> java -jar Runner.jar
 ```

 Then simply follow the on-screen instructions to begin.
+Alternatively, it can be run directly from your IDE if you simply import it.

 ## A Word on Efficiency

-Although the BPCP is decidable, hard instances can still take a considerable amount of time to find a solution.
+Although the BPCP is decidable, hard instances will still take a considerable amount of time to find a solution.
 As it currently stands, the program is unlikely to find solutions whose lengths are in excess of 50-60 pairs.
 For this reason, it is recommended that only easy-to-medium instances be used for it.

 ## Help